akshit42/Data-Analysis-Portfolio/README.md

 The cleaned version - FIFA21_Clean.csv has been generated after being worked on in a Jupyter Notebook using Python Pandas library.

 The Jupyter Notebook named FIFA21_Project.ipynb has comments denoted by # which give a brief description of the line(s) of code they are next to.
+The tasks can be found on the website mentioned above from where the raw dataset has been sourced.